 Depending on your income, you and your family may qualify for free or low-cost health insurance through the Children's Health Insurance Program (CHIP)or Medicaid.

 Enrollment in these programs is open year-round.
 Medical Assistance provides comprehensive coverage and is there for people who fall on hard times and need help.

 The best way to apply for Medical Assistance is the Commonwealth's COMPASS tool.

 COBRA/Mini-COBRA Continuation Coverage

 If you've been laid off COBRA allows you to continue the coverage provided by your former employer.
-If you are entitled to elect COBRA coverage, you must be given an election period at any time for up to 60 days after the national emergency declaration is lifted for COVID-19.
+If you are entitled to elect COBRA coverage, you must be given an election period at any time for up to 60 days.

 marketplace coverage through Pennie.com may be the more affordable option.

 Learn more by visiting our COBRA & Mini-COBRA page to learn more.